top of page

 ABOUT US

-The Borderers is ideally situated for exploring our beautiful National Park and is also conveniently within two minutes walking distance of the centre of Brecon and it many attractions.
+The Borderers Guesthouse in Brecon, is a recently refurbished former coaching inn which was built in the mid 17th century.
+We are ideally situated for exploring our beautiful Bannau Brycheiniog National Park and are also conveniently within two minutes walking distance of the centre of Brecon and it many attractions.

 ROOMS